 To be eligible for Federal Work Study, you must demonstrate financial need.
-In addition, you must either:

-- Enroll in a normal degree program, be in good standing and maintaining satisfactory and measurable progress according to the standards set by your division; or - Admitted to a degree program.
+In addition, you must either: Enroll in a normal degree program, be in good standing and maintaining satisfactory and measurable progress according to the standards set by your division; or

+• Admitted to a degree program.
 Recipients must be United States citizens or permanent residents.
 You must not owe a refund on a grant previously received from any institution, or be in default (i.e., failed to make an installment payment when due) on a loan made to attend any institution.

-To be eligible for Federal Direct Unsubsidized and/or Federal Direct Graduate PLUS loan funds, a graduate student must be enrolled at least half-time.\ Students must be enrolled for credited coursework, dissertation, or master's research in order to be considered for financial aid.
+To be eligible for Federal Direct Unsubsidized and/or Federal Direct Graduate PLUS loan funds, a graduate student must be enrolled at least half-time.
+Students must be enrolled for credited coursework, dissertation, or master's research in order to be considered for financial aid.

-\Graduate Students' half time status varies:
+Graduate Students' half time st atus varies: School of Architecture 6.0 credit

-6.0 credit
+School of Architecture 6.0 credit hours

-hours

-6.0 credit
+School of Professional Advancement 6.0 credit hours

-hours

-5.0 credit
+School of Law 5.0 credit hours

-hours

-4.5 credit
+School of Social Work 4.5 credit hours

-hours

-4.5 credit
+School of Science & Engineering 4.5 credit hours

-hours

-4.5 credit
+School of Liberal Arts 4.5 credit hours

-hours

-4.5 credit
+School of Public Health 4.5 credit hours

-hours

-6.0 credit
+Freeman School of Business 6.0 credit hours

-hours

-all are full time
+School of Medicine all are full time